shawenyao/jekyll-now/_posts/2018-09-24-Visualization-of-Stochastic_Processes.md

 comments: true
 ---

-Stochastic process makes for an excellent source of graphical beauty.
+Stochastic processes make for an excellent source of graphical beauty.

 In this demo, I present the dynamics of stochastic processes along the three physical diemensions of:
 * $t$: time